ShivaTagh/Challange13-ORM/README.md

 ## Usage
 Run the following command at the root of your project and answer the prompted questions:

+Create a .env file and add you username password

 mysql -u root -p

 Enter PW when promted